 Danzigerkade in Nieuwe Houthaven

 This berth has a length of 60 metres.
 Vessels wishing to use this berth require an exemption from the ban on entering Mercuriushaven.
 In addition to the berth at Danzigerkade, it is also possible to embark and disembark at Steiger 14 at Ruijterkade.
 The use of both boarding and disembarking points is subject to charges and must be reserved via Easydock.

 By canal cruise boats we mean a passenger vessel with a length on the waterline of less than 25 metres, as developed for canal cruises in Amsterdam and defined as such in the Inland Navigation Regulations.
 Canal cruise boats can make use of the boarding and disembarking areas for small passenger vessels.

-There are boarding and disembarking points for small passenger vessels in Minervahaven, Houthaven, IJhaven and at Eye.
+For passenger vessels smaller than 25 metres, including river boats, there are boarding and disembarking points in Minervahaven, Houthaven, IJhaven and at Eye.

 Boarding and disembarking points

 Vessels wishing to make use of the boarding and disembarkation point in Minervahaven need an exemption from the entry ban in Mercuriushaven.